luiz00martins/ccpt/README.md

 **Attention:** The default 'pastebin'-program does no longer work reliably on **1.7.10 or older**!
 You can fix the issue by downloading and installing [this](https://github.com/SquidDev-CC/FAQBot-CC/raw/786214ba08d8ccc7cbd11eb1d921e82327dee9a8/etc/cc-pastebin-fix.zip) resourcepack, or, if you are playing on a server, ask your admin to install it in the server directory. **You have to restart your game/server for it to work!**

-Alternativly, you can manually download the [ccptinstall.lua](https://github.com/PentagonLP/ccpt/blob/main/ccptinstall.lua)-file, put it in your computers working directory and execute it.
+Alternatively, you can manually download the [ccptinstall.lua](https://github.com/PentagonLP/ccpt/blob/main/ccptinstall.lua)-file, put it in your computers working directory and execute it.

 ## How to use